 Scan for Wi-Fi Networks.
 A more quantitative test of your product's RF performance is to scan for networks and measure their signal strength.
 This requires that you set up a router with a known SSID at a specified distance and orientation from your testing station in order to ensure accurate benchmarking and consistent test results.
 Scanning for networks is a lightweight, quick test that still requires that your product both send and receive wireless packets, so it tests both key wireless functions of your product.
 Additionally, measuring signal strength allows you to create a quantifiable criteria for evaluating the wireless performance of your device.

 4. Happy Path Batch Testing.
 Regardless of the checks you build into the test firmware, you should make sure that you are doing functional batch testing of your product before final shipment.
-It's a good idea to take a handful of units from the "passed" bin every day and use the same tools available to the customer to configure your product onto the Internet and Particle Cloud.
+It's a good idea to take a handful of units from the "passed" bin every day and use the same tools available to the customer to configure your product onto the Internet and Particle Device Cloud.
 Test the basic function and use cases of the product.
 This will help you identify issues and potential pitfalls that might otherwise fall through the cracks of your functional tests and prevent a user from successfully configuring your product.

 Now that your product has successfully completed functional testing, you need to think about how the default firmware for your product is going to be programmed onto the device.

 All Particle hardware comes off the manufacturing line loaded with Tinker, application firmware designed for use with Particle's mobile app of the same name.
 The Tinker app makes it easy to start playing and experimenting with your Particle device without writing any code.
 It's great for early development, but isn't suitable for a standalone product.